PlaidCloud/website/content/en/docs/concepts/services-networking/service-topology.md

 ## Topology-aware traffic routing

 By default, traffic sent to a `ClusterIP` or `NodePort` Service may be routed to any backend address for the Service.
-Kubernetes 1.7 made it possible to route "external" traffic to the Pods running on the same Node that received the traffic.
+PlaidCloud 1.7 made it possible to route "external" traffic to the Pods running on the same Node that received the traffic.
 For `ClusterIP` Services, the equivalent same-node preference for routing wasn't possible; nor could you configure your cluster to favor routing